snapcalcs

 VAT registration threshold

-Businesses must register for VAT once their taxable turnover exceeds £90,000 in any rolling 12-month period (the threshold as of 2024, subject to change).
+Businesses must register for VAT once their taxable turnover exceeds £90,000 in any rolling 12-month period.
 Once registered, they must charge VAT on applicable sales and can reclaim VAT on business purchases.

 Voluntary registration is also possible below the threshold — useful if your customers are VAT-registered businesses who can reclaim the VAT you charge.